antoinemarchal/MT3/README.md

 (see report for details)

 > Run apert_phot.py --
-to applied aperture photometry on the extracted patchs and compute the radial profiles and flux of each cluster.
+to apply aperture photometry on the extracted patchs and compute the radial profiles and flux of each cluster.
 The different plots are saved in the /results directory.